Truvella99/softEng/notes.md

 ![image](./relations.png)

 # INTEGRATION TESTING
-- Driver: Unit developed to pilot another unit (swapa unit over the current unit)
+- Driver: Unit developed to pilot another unit (swap a unit over the current unit)
 - Stub: used to substitute another unit (swap a unit under the current unit).
 Must be simpler that the unit substituted.
 - ![image](./int_testing.png)
 # ESTIMATION EXERCISES
 - CALENDAR TIME: The duration measures the time needed to complete a project.
-    - Formula: EFFORT/#PERSONS WORKING FULL TIME
+    - Formula: EFFORT/#PERSONS WORKING
 - EFFORT: effort measures the amount of work needed to complete a project/task.
-    - Formula : CALENDAR TIME * #PERSONS WORKING FULL TIME
+    - Formula : CALENDAR TIME * #PERSONS WORKING
 - PRODUCTIVITY: Size/effort, where Size tipically are LOC (line of code).
 - TIPICAL CONVERSIONS (PH = person hours):
     - 1 person day = 7 ph